Edge-weighted Online Stochastic Matching: Beating $1-\frac1e$: Preprocessing Under the Jaillet-Lu LP

 Then we add two more dummy offline vertices, and one dummy online vertex type with a flow $1-x_j$ to every offline vertex $j$ (including the two dummy offline vertices), which has an appropriate arrival rate satisfying Equation \eqref{eqn:xi}.
 Since the arrival rate of this new vertex is at least $2$, it won't contribute to Constraint \eqref{eqn:yj-0} for any offline vertex.
 After that, all constraints of the Jaillet-Lu LP and Equation \eqref{eqn:xi} still hold, and we have:

 The final step is more complicated.
 We want to make the solution satisfy:

 which means there are only two classes of online vertex types: one with an adjacent offline vertex such that $x_{ij}=\lambda_i$, and the other with two adjacent offline vertices such that $x_{ij_1}=x_{ij_2}=\frac12\lambda_i$.
 We will achieve this by finding a way to split each online vertex type $i$ to several types $i_1,\dots,i_k$, such that $\sum_{u=1}^k x_{i_u j}=x_{ij}$ for any offline vertex $j$.
 By assigning $\lambda_{i_u}=\sum_{j\in J}x_{i_u j}$, any split scheme trivially satisfies Equations \eqref{eqn:xi} and \eqref{eqn:xj}.
-The remaining problem is how to pair up the edges to satisfy Equation \eqref{eqn:edge} while keeping Constraint \eqref{eqn:yj-0} hold.
-Informally speaking, any method furthest avoiding pairing an edge with itself will work.
+So it suffices to find out how to pair up the edges to satisfy Equation \eqref{eqn:edge} while maintaining Constraint \eqref{eqn:yj-0}.
+For example, an online vertex type with $2k$ equally weighted neighbors can be split into $k$ types, each with $2$ of the neighbors.

+Informally speaking, any method that avoids pairing an edge with itself as much as possible will work.
 However, to give a formal proof, here we propose a specific split scheme.

 \begin{lemma} For every online vertex type $i$, there is a split scheme satisfying Equation \eqref{eqn:edge} and Constraint \eqref{eqn:yj-0}. \end{lemma}

 \begin{proof} Consider an online vertex type $i$ with $k$ adjacent offline vertices $j_1$, \dots, $j_k$.
 Define a function $f_i:[0,\lambda_i)\to J_i$ such that $f_i(\theta)=j_u$ if and only if $\sum_{v=1}^{u-1}x_{ij_v}\le\theta<\sum_{v=1}^{u}x_{ij_v}$, i.e. each edge $(i,j_u)$ corresponds to an interval of length $x_{ij_u}$.
 Then we will pair $f_i(\theta)$ with $f_i(\theta+\frac{\lambda_i}{2})$.